AT A GLANCE

 Our home: Evansville is the third-largest city in Indiana, with a metro area population of approximately 300,000.

-• 2,140 total enrollment
+• 2,443 total enrollment

-• Average class size: 18 students
+• Average class size: 15 students

-Our outcomes: 93% of the Class of 2016 were employed or in graduate school within months of graduation.
-The median income for those employed was $47,500.
+Our outcomes: 95% of the Class of 2018 were employed or in graduate school within months of graduation.
+The median income for those employed was $52,500.

 Find out more!

-Every admitted transfer student is automatically awarded a UE merit scholarship, which currently range from $10,000–$15,000 per year based solely on academics.
-Phi Theta Kappa members earn a minimum $17,000- per-year scholarship.
-Need-based financial aid eligibility is determined by the FAFSA (UE’s code: 001795).
-The admission counselor will walk each student through their financial aid package, which includes all scholarships, grants, and loans available to the student.
+Every admitted transfer student is automatically awarded a UE merit scholarship, which currently ranges from $15,000–$20,000 per year based solely on academics.
+Phi Theta Kappamembers earn a minimum $17,000- per-year scholarship.
+Need-based financial aid eligibility is determined by the FAFSA (code: 001795).
+The transfer admission counselor will walk each student through their financial aid package, which includes all scholarships, grants, and loans available to the student.

-Every college transcript is evaluated individually to determine how those credits can transfer toward the student’s UE degree program.
+Every college transcript is evaluated individually to determine how credits can transfer toward the student’s UE degree program.
 Transfer students are encouraged to visit campus to meet one-on-one with their admission counselor, professors in their field of study, career advisors, and current students.
 This is the best way to see if UE is the right fit for you.
 Once a student has made the decision to attend UE, theywill work with a faculty advisor in their major to register for classes and build a graduation plan.

 Located in Evansville, Indiana, UE’s beautiful campus covers 75 acres.
 Several facilities, including Ridgway University Center and student townhouses, have received silver certifications as Leadership in Energy and Environmental Design (LEED) buildings.
 UE has earned several Excellence Awards, the top honor in the Greenovation awards for beautiful and sustainable businesses.